algosup/2022-2023-project-5-algorithmics-Team-3/specs/functional/functional-specifications.md

 - Wine Loss Due to Oxidation: The quantity of wine lost due to oxidation.
 If no wine is lost, it will be indicated as "Quantity of wine lost: 20hL".

-- Tank Conditions: The condition of each tank involved in the process.
+- Tanks Conditions: The condition of each tank involved in the process.
 Tanks will be categorized as empty, containing wine that can still be used, containing oxidized wine or containing the final blending.

 The output file will be as follows:
 ```
 Number of Steps: 5

 Step Details:
- - Step 1: Connect tank 1 to tank 2.
+ - Step 1: Connect tank 1 to tank 4, connect tank 2 to tank 4 and connect tank 3 to tank 4.
- - Step 2: Connect tank 3 to tank 4.
+ - Step 2: Connect tank 1 to tank 5, connect tank 2 to tank 5 and connect tank 3 to tank 5.
- - Step 3: Empty tank 1 and fill it with wine 2.
- - Step 4: Empty tank 3 and fill it with wine 3.
- - Step 5: Connect tank 1 to tank 3.
+ - Step 3: Connect tank 1 to tank 6, connect tank 2 to tank 6 and connect tank 3 to tank 6.
+ - End of the blending process

 Blend Accuracy:
  - Expected formula: Wine 1 = 37%, Wine 2 = 45%, Wine 3 = 18%